wrenkredhat/openshift-spark/README.md

 # OpenShift Spark

-Openshift Spark is an application based on the Centos 7 image for deploying Apache Spark 2.4.2 cluster to OpenShift.
+Openshift Spark is dockerize application based on the Centos 7 image for deploying Apache Spark 2.4.2 cluster to OpenShift.

 Apache Spark is a fast and general-purpose cluster computing system.
 It provides high-level APIs in Java, Scala, Python and R, and an optimized engine that supports general execution graphs.